-- 4. The candidate, Richard Yap, the Minister of Health, had apparently gone up to Bengkoka-Banggi before the agreement on the nine seats had been reached.
-When doubts were raised about his explanation (i.e. that he had received the telegram too late) Stephens stated that the party would inquire into the matter and take disciplinary action against Yap if he had wilfully ignored instructions.
-Bearing in mind Yap's prominence within the party, it is surprising that another constituency was not reserved for him as there was some doubt about UPKO's intentions in Bengkoka-Banggi.
-Also puzzling was UPKO's inability to contact him in Bengkoka-Banggi between the date of the initial nocontest agreement and nomination day. - 5.
+- 4. The candidate, Richard Yap, the Minister of Health, had apparently gone up to Bengkoia-Banggi before the agreement on the nine seats had been reached.
+When doubts were raised about his explanation (i.e. that he had considered the telegram too late) Stephens stated that the party would require into the matter and take disciplinary action against Yap and any structions.
+Bearing in mind Yap's prominense within the party, it is surprising that another constituency was within the party, it is surprising that another constituency was within the party, it is surprising that another constituency was within the party him as there was some doubt about UPKO's instructions in Bengkoka-Banggi Albo puzzling was UPKO's institution in Bengkoka-Banggi between the date of the initial no-context agreement and normination day. - 5.
 It was claimed by some UPKO leaders that they had earlier pretended that their support was declining, when in fact it was increasing, in an attempt to encourage USNO to support early elections.
-These leaders were now of the opinion that USNO had believed their propaganda. - 6.
-In addition to its determination to prevent USNO from getting a majority, UPKO had its own ambitions of emerging as the dominant party, as shown below. - 7.
-As long as UPKO remained within the Alliance, national leaders could not openly take sides by campaigning for one party and not for the other. - 8.
-There was, however, a precedent because some "friendly contests" had in fact been agreed to in the 1962 district council elections (see Ratnam and Milne, op. cit., pp. 304-5). - 9.
-He never actually took up this appointment, but, in 1968, became High Commissioner to Australia. - 10.
+These leaders were now of the opinion that USNO had believed their propaganda. - In addition to its determination to prevent USNO from getting a majority, UPKO had its own ambitions of emerging as the dominant party, as shown below. - As long as UPKO remained within the Alliance, national leaders could not openly take sides by campaigning for one party and not for the other. - There was, however, a precedent because some "friendly contests" had in fact been agreed to in the 1962 district council elections (see Ratnam and Milne, op. cit., pp. 304-5). - He never actually took up this appointment, but, in 1968, became High Commissioner to Australia. - 10.
 In one sense support for USNO and the SCA by Malayan Alliance leaders could have been beneficial to UPKO, because it could then have further highlighted its own concern for state autonomy by pointing to the subservience of the other parties.
 But assistance for USNO and the SCA from the Malayan Alliance would also have meant assistance from the National Government, and the UPKO was keen to portray itself as a party which, while fighting for Sabahan interests, could co-operate with the Central Government to get development funds for the state.
 Further, there was a reluctance on the part of Donald Stephens to break personal ties with the Tengku and the other leaders of the Central Government, because he considered such ties to be important for the future viability of a state Government controlled by his party, particularly if (as had happened on previous occasions in Sabah and, somewhat more dramatically, in Sarawak) internal rivalries were likely to lead to a situation where mediation by national leaders might become necessary. - 11.
 See pp. 203-207 for a fuller discussion of this. - 12.
 See pp. 312-313. - 13.
 As mentioned earlier, in order to undermine Donald Stephens'